mechee55/memoryCardGame/README.md

 This game was written in vanilla JavaScript(ES6)

-It's missing a media query for tablet/ipad
+It's missing the media query for tablet/ipad

 ** How this game works **